omarbelkady/DevOps/README.md

 docker ps -a
 ```

-### Sometimes some users phone do not support the latest version which is 5.0 and you want to keep version 4.0 so you can run the image 4.0 and 5.0 the bottom command pulls and start container
+### DOCKER: Sometimes some users phone do not support the latest version which is 5.0 and you want to keep version 4.0 so you can run the image 4.0 and 5.0 the bottom command pulls and start container
 ```docker
 docker run redis:4.0
 ```

-### Ports
+### DOCKER: Ports
 ```
 I must create a binding port between my local machine and the container.
 So say my container is listening on port 3000 I must bind the listening